ETF Selection for Swiss Beginners

 Now to my question:

-You write, "ETFs domiciled in Luxembourg have an increased VAT levy and Swiss withholding tax cannot be reclaimed.
-(ETFs on the U.S. market, for example, are tax-efficient in Ireland)."
+You write, "ETFs domiciled in Luxembourg have a higher VAT rate and Swiss withholding tax cannot be reclaimed.
+(ETFs on the US market, for example, are tax-favourable in Ireland)."

 The iShares Core MSCI World UCITS ETF USD (Acc) would be such an ETF domiciled in Ireland.
 What exactly do I save in withholding taxes now?
 Or better asked is this still less favorable than an ETF domiciled in Switzerland?